sonocotta/esparagus-media-center/README.md

 Esparagus Media Center is a series of ESP32 based media center devices.
 They all run [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software and have similar media capabilities, but aimed at different use cases.
 They share a similar look, and compared to my earlier designs, they have a great looking aluminum case.

+Our [Crowd Supply campaign](https://www.crowdsupply.com/sonocotta/esparagus-media-center) for backing the manufacturing of Esparagus series boards is currently underway.
+If you have any interest, please consider subscribing to receive updates on the campaign.

 ## Why Esparagus

 ChatGPT made me call it that way.
 I only asked if there is a fruit or vegetable that is phonetically close to ESP32, which is the heart of this device.